Machine learning & data-driven modeling in bioengineering

 You will implement what we have learned using real data from studies.

-Your lowest grade will be automatically dropped.
+Your lowest lab grade will be automatically dropped.

 Project